 Your Fair Credit Reporting Rights

-The federal Fair Credit Reporting Act (FCRA) promotes the accuracy, fairness, and privacy of information of the files of consumer reporting agencies.
+The federal Fair Credit Reporting Act (FCRA) promotes the accuracy, fairness, and privacy of the information of the files of consumer reporting agencies.
 Consumer reporting agencies include credit bureaus and specialty agencies.

 The following is a list of several key rights covered under the FCRA:

-- Given notice of information in your file being used against you – If your application for credit, insurance, or employment is denied/or an adverse action is taken against you due to examining your credit report or consumer report, you must be informed.
+- Given notice of information in your file being used against you – If your application for credit, insurance, or employment is denied/or adverse action is taken against you due to examining your credit report or consumer report, you must be informed.
 Those using this information must tell you, along with giving you the name, address, and phone number of the agency that has provided this information.

-- Right to know what is in your file – At anytime you may request and obtain all the information in your file from a consumer reporting agency.
+- Right to know what is in your file – At any time you may request and obtain all the information in your file from a consumer reporting agency.
 This action is called a “file disclosure”.
 In order to make this request, you will be required to provide proper identification.
 This may include your social security number.
-Disclosure of your file is free, if it meets any of the following guidelines:
+Disclosure of your file is free if it meets any of the following guidelines:

 - Victim of identify theft, which requires a fraud alert placed in your file